martinpihrt/OSPy-plugins/plugins/telegram_bot/README.md

 upgrade `python-telegram-bot`, because current versions of that library use a new asynchronous API and older plugin code is not compatible with it.

+It includes a `plugin.json` manifest and reports its worker, token presence, connection, bot username, subscribed chat count, polling, received messages and errors through the OSPy system health interface.
+Tokens and chat identifiers are not included in diagnostics.

 Setup
 -----------